-When I'm not working, I'm off enjoying my curated life.
-What IS a curated life?
+As a wife, mother, and step mother of five grown children, and general contractor on our home remodel, I love to keep busy.
+As I mentioned above, life is too short not to enjoy each and every day, so I strive to create a curated life of happiness with my husband.
+What’s a curated life?
 Well simply put, I choose to focus on adding a daily dose of fine living to my life and I make sure those choices create a feeling of happiness and well-being.
 For me, it's as-simple-as making the time to decompress by taking a walk or sipping a cup of tea out of a pretty cup, visiting my favorite shops to enjoy the ambiance of their surroundings or picking out a lovely scented soap.
 Even the simple task of measuring out our morning coffee grounds with a beautiful silver measuring cup is visual eye candy for me.

 On a side note: New England Fine Living is also a personal journal that shares my husband's and my connection to New England.